ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

      idp.session.secondaryServiceIndex = true
      ```

-3. Restart Jetty to apply the changes:
+3. Restart IdP to apply the changes:
-   * `systemctl restart jetty.service`
+   * `touch /opt/jetty/webapps/idp.xml`

 4. Check that the metadata is available on:
    * https://idp.example.org/idp/shibboleth